bloominstituteoftechnology/node-db2-project/README.md

 ## Minimum Viable Product

 - Using `knex migrations`, design and write a schema for the `cars` table using the specifications below.
 - Configure `knex` to connect to a `/data/car-dealer.db3` database using the `sqlite3` npm module.
-- Write a set of endpoints to support `CREATE` and `READ` operations on the `cars` resource.
+- Write endpoints to support `CREATE` and `READ` operations on the `cars` resource.
 - Use a rest client like _Insomnia_ or _Postman_ to test your API.

 ## Specifications

 The client for this API is a car dealer who has provided the following specs:

 - The critical information for each car is the VIN, make, model, and mileage.
 - They also track transmission type and status of the title (clean, salvage, etc.), but this information is not always immediately known.

 ## Stretch Problems

 - Add `UPDATE` and `DELETE` operations to your API.
 - Write a schema file for a `sales` table.
 This table should track information on the sale of each car.
 You may wish to research `foreign keys` in order to link each sale to the entry in `cars` which sold.